launchableinc/cli/docs/resources/integrations/nose.md

 ---
-description: This page outlines how the Launchable CLI interfaces with Nose.
+description: This page outlines how the Launchable CLI interfaces with nose.
 ---

-# Nose
+# nose

 {% hint style="info" %}
 This is a reference page.
 See [Getting started](../../getting-started/), [Sending data to Launchable](../../sending-data-to-launchable/), and [Subsetting your test runs](../../actions/subsetting-your-test-runs.md) for more comprehensive usage guidelines.